01 of 03

 Map of the California Coast

 This map of the California coast was created just with travelers in mind.
 It shows all the most popular places along the Pacific Coast, from Mexico to Oregon.
-If you prefer your maps more interactive, try this version instead.

 You can also click on to the second page of this guide to get a list of all the 23 places shown on this California Coast map and find links to what you can do in each of them.